Specification of curves and couplings (Duo objects)

 • values

 This keyword starts the subsection containing the numerical values defining the object.
-For one of the type``s corresponding to an analytical function (see :ref:`functions`), the input between ``values and end contains the values of the parameters of the function.
+For one of the type``s corresponding to an analytic function, the input between ``values and end contains the values of the parameters of the function.
 The input consists in two columns separated by spaces containing (i) a string label identifying the parameter and (ii) the value of the parameter (a real number).

 In case of fitting (see Duo Fitting) a third column should also be provided; the parameters which are permitted to vary during fitting must have in the third column the string fit or, alternatively, the letter f or the number 1.
 Any other string or number (for example, the string nofit or the number 0) implies the parameter should be kept at its initial value.
 In the case of fitting, the keyword link can be also appear at the end of each the line; this keyword permits to cross-reference values from different objects and is explained below in this section.